A complete guide to selecting the right marketing channel for your business

-Now that everything is much clearer, it’s time to consider your options:
+Now, that everything is much clearer, it’s time to consider your options:

 SEO & Content Marketing

 As SEO and content marketing are tightly connected, you may also need to hire professional copywriters to continuously create fresh content that can help your website rank for a wider variety of keywords.
 Whether it’s blog posts, white papers, webinars, videos, or e-books, content must be created according to a well-thought strategy.
 If you’re prepared to make this effort, invest in quality content and wait until results appear, content marketing is the right choice for your business.
-But, if you need fast results, you should better look into PPC (Pay Per Click Advertising) and display ads options.
+But, if you need fast results, you should look into PPC and display ads options.

-One of the easiest ways to determine whether it’s worth investing in an SEO campaign or not is by checking your website’s ranking with tools like SEM, Ahrefs or Google Search Console.
+One of the easiest ways to determine whether it’s worth investing in an SEO campaign or not is by checking your website’s ranking with tools like SEMrush., Ahrefs or Google Search Console.
 If the website is already ranking for some appropriate keywords, then it probably has the potential for further SEO development.

-Don’t it if You want fast results without putting in much time and effort.
+Don’t it if: You want fast results, without putting in much time and effort.

-Don’t it if you don’t have a pool of existing customers allowing you to send them your information, promotions, and offers.
+Don’t it if: You don’t have a pool of existing customers allowing you to send them your information, promotions, and offers.